Thendara House

-Thendara House is a science fantasy novel by American writer Marion Zimmer Bradley, part of her Darkover and is a sequel to The Shattered Chain.
+Thendara House is a science fantasy novel by American writer Marion Zimmer Bradley, part of her Darkover series and a sequel to The Shattered Chain.
 It was originally published by DAW Books (No. 544) in 1983.
 The book was co-written by Jacqueline Lichtenberg, without credit.

+The title refers to the Thendera Guildhouse of Renunciates, a religio-military sisterhood whose members live independently from Darkover's rigid patriarchal society.

 In terms of the Darkover timeline, the events of Thendera House take place three or four years after The Spell Sword and about two years after the events of The Forbidden Tower.

 Plot summary

 Part One: Conflicting Oaths

 Magda Lorne tenders her resignation from Terran service to her supervisor, Cholayna Ares, saying that she has taken an oath to spend six months in the Guildhouse of the Renuniciates at Thendera.
 Cholayna tries to talk her out of resigning, and Magda agrees to detached duty.

 Jaelle n'ha Melora starts her first day of working in the spaceport, but finds conforming to Terran customs a challenge.
 She quickly discovers that her new husband, Peter Haldane, despite being raised on Darkover, has typically Terran sexist attitudes towards women.
 Jaelle is asked by the legate, Russell Montray, if she can help one of his agents pass as a native.

 Magda meets with Mother Lauria at the guildhouse and learns the rules under which she will be living for the next six months.
-An injured woman named Keitha knocks at the door and asks to take the oath.
+An injured woman named Keitha knocks at the door and asks to take the oath, which will grant her refuge from her husband and family.
 Several days later, Magda, Doria and Keitha undergo a consciousness-raising session with her future sisters regarding her motives for joining the Renunciates.
 She experiences a vision of the Goddess Avarra.

 Jaelle meets with Kadarin, a Terran operative, to assist him in prepping for a trip to the Dry Towns.
 She is assigned to give Alessandro Li a lesson in Darkover's history, but comes to distrust his motives, telling her husband that he wants to reduce Darkover to a Terran colony.
 Peter, ever ambitious, ignores her.
-Jaelle realizes that Peter does not consider her an equal partner in the marriage, and that in many respects, she has broken her Renunciate oath by marrying him.
+Jaelle realizes that Peter does not consider her an equal partner in the marriage, and that, in many respects, she has broken her Renunciate oath by marrying him.

-In the Guildhouse, Bryna gives birth to a boy.
+In the Guildhouse, Bryna gives birth to a boy; since no male may stay in the guildhouse, he is adopted out to a male relative.
 Camilla tells Magda the story of how she came to be a Renunciate.
-Keitha's abusive husband arrives, demanding the return of his wife.
-When the Reunciates refuse, a fight ensues.
-Magda kills one of the mercenaries and comes close to killing the second, when Camilla stops her.
-Her failure to follow Darkovan codes of conduct gets her in trouble.
+Keitha's abusive husband arrives with two mercenaries, demanding the return of his wife.
+When the Renunciates refuse, a fight ensues.
+Magda kills one of the mercenaries and comes close to killing the second before Camilla stops her; Magda's failure to follow Darkovan codes of conduct have indebted the Guildhouse to pay steep damages for her mistakes.
 Magda continues to struggle with the expectations of her Renunciate sisters.